27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 Below is code I didn't write and need to understand.

-Walk me through it as if I'm a junior dev with 1 year of [language] experience.
+Walk me through it as if I'm a junior developer with 1 year of [language] experience.

 - What it does in one sentence